PepScribe

 Is BPC-157 safe for inflammation treatment?

 Animal studies have not reported significant toxicity, but no long-term human safety data exists.
-The compound is not legally available through licensed U.S. compounding pharmacies, and obtaining it from unregulated sources carries purity and sterility risks.
+The compound is not currently on FDA's 503A Bulks List, and obtaining it from unregulated sources carries purity and sterility risks.

 What is the difference between BPC-157 and prescription anti-inflammatory peptides?